tektoncd/catalog/kn/knative-dockerfile-deploy/README.md

   apiGroup: rbac.authorization.k8s.io
 ```

-  - If you've used the same names for namespace and secrets as mentioned above, you can configure the ServiceAccount with YAML file in this repo using:
+  - If you've used the same names for namespace and secrets as mentioned above, you can configure the ServiceAccount with the YAML file in this repo using:
 ```bash
 kubectl create -f https://raw.githubusercontent.com/tektoncd/catalog/master/kn/knative-dockerfile-deploy/kn_deployer.yaml
 ```